NightworkersLabs/games-system/smartend-p2e/README.md

 - Connect to Metamask
   - Make sure you have some AVAX on your EOA, since creation of a wallet have a cost
 - Create / Restore a multisig contract, with appropriate parameters
-- Copy this wallet address and feed it to the `pnpm deployProd --network local` script
+- Copy this wallet address and feed it to the `pnpm deploy:prod --network local` script
 - Run it
   - Once deployment successful, make sure to keep the logs, since it contains the addresses we need to feed the dApp for transactions delegation
 - Add theses addresses into dApp's `Address Book`